-- Business Development is not only about sales
+- Business Development vs. sales

 - Business development is about nurturing the right relationships with partners that can become distribution channels

-- Business development is about scaling up a business
+- Business development scales up businesses

-- Business development is about creating value
+- Business development is about a growth mindset

 - What activities does business development imply?